Abhishek97M/Razorpay-React-Node/README.md

 Step 3

-Deploy cloud functions as shown in cloud functions directory readme , I personally use google cloud functions over Google cloud platform
+Deploy cloud functions as shown in cloud functions directory readme , I used google cloud functions over Google cloud platform ,you can use other platforms like aws-lambda as well

 Step 4